What is Self-Service Banner?

 When can I register?

-Registration for the each academic year (September – April) typically begins in late March/April.
+Registration for each academic year (September – April) typically begins in April.

-Registration for summer sessions typically begins in February.
+Registration for spring and summer sessions typically begins in March.

 Check our Registration Dates to find out when you are eligible to register.

 The system will not let me register.
 What is wrong?

 A prerequisite is a course you must successfully complete (either in a previous year or term) in preparation for a more advanced class.
 If you do not have the necessary prerequisites, you cannot register for the course in question.

 What is a CRN (Course Reference Number)?